+730 MTs for groundwater quality were defined in consultation with the GSA advisory committee and
-As previously stated, based on a comprehensive water quality evaluation of historic and current data and reports, SMCs were developed for two constituents of concern in the Subbasin: nitrate and TDS.
-Arsenic, boron, iron, manganese, and pH are considered constituents of concern in the Subbasin but were not assigned SMCs because they are naturally occurring; these constituents will be monitored as part of the GSP and Basin Plan to track any potential mobilization of elevated concentrations.
-MTBE is identified as a potential constituent of concern; however, no SMC is defined as it is associated with contaminated sites with dedicated monitoring and cleanup.

-The selected MTs for the concentration of TDS and nitrate, and their associated regulatory thresholds, are listed in Table 3.3.4-1.
-Water quality MTs will be evaluated at wells, or RMPs, that are selected for inclusion in the water quality monitoring network.
-As shown, there is a MT for the measured concentration of nitrate and TDS at each RMP (a concentration MT), and a MT for the number of RMPs in the network allowed to exceed the concentration MT (a network MT).
-Importantly, Undesirable Results for groundwater quality occur when any water quality RMP exceeds concentration MTs for nitrate or TDS at a number of RMPs greater than the number of RMPs that show exceedances at the time of writing (2021-09-01).
-Exceedances already exist at some RMPs, and these exceedances will likely continue into the future.
-The MT for the number of allowed exceedance RMPs is therefore equal to the current number of RMPs with exceedances (none for nitrate, and three for TDS).
-The identification of Undesirable Results is therefore based on the number of RMPs to have exceedances for each nitrate and TDS, not necessarily the same RMPs.
-As denoted in Table 3.3.4-1 and Table 3.3.4-2 there are no RMPs with exceedances of the nitrate MT, and three RMPs with exceedances of the TDS MT.
-For example, MTs for nitrate and TDS are zero and three RMPs respectively, and an Undesirable Result would occur if one RMP showed a nitrate exceedance, or if four RMPs showed a TDS exceedance.

-An average of water quality concentrations will be used for RMPs that are measured more than once a year.
-As MTs are currently based on only existing wells, the water quality monitoring network will be reassessed every five years to identify any new wells that should be added as RMPs.
-There will also be a review of wells and removal of those that are no longer in operation, not meeting objectives or have been replaced with an alternative location that is more representative.
-If future water quality data collected from the network results in exceedances of MCLs and SMCLs of additional constituents, MTs and MOs will be developed for these additional constituents.
+- 731 stakeholders, and consider historical and present day groundwater quality data, beneficial uses - 732 of groundwater in the SV Subbasin, and existing regulations (Section 2.2.2.4).
+Existing - 733 regulations include water guality objectives in the Basin Plan, Title 22 Primary MCLs, and - 734 Secondary MCLs.
+As a result of this process, SMCs were developed for two constituents of - concern in the Subbasin: nitrate, and TDS.
+735 - 736 Although MTBE is identified as a potential constituent of concern in Section 2.2.2.4, no SMC is - 737 defined for this constituent as it is associated with contaminated sites that have dedicated - 738 monitoring and cleanup and is not likely a risk for future contamination.
+Recent MTBE data - 739 (2016-2020) resulted in no exceedances of the 5 μg/L SMCL; the highest concentration - 740 measured during this period was 0.7 μg/L. Arsenic, boron, iron, manganese, and pH were not - 741 assigned SMCs because they are naturally occurring, although they will be monitored as part of 742 the GSP and Basin Plan. - 743 The selected MTs for the concentration of TDS and nitrate, and their associated regulatory - 744 thresholds, are listed in Table 3.3.4-1.
+Importantly, Undesirable Results for groundwater - 745 quality occur when any well in the RMP exceeds MTs for nitrate or TDS at a number of - 746 wells greater than the number of wells that show exceedances at the time of writing - 747 (2021-09-01).
+Exceedances already exist at some RMPs and these exceedances will likely 748 continue into the future.
+The MT for the number of allowed exceedance wells is therefore equal - 749 to the current number of wells with exceedances (none for nitrate, and three for TDS).
+The - 750 identification of Undesirable Results is therefore based on the number of wells to have - 751 exceedances for each nitrate and TDS, not necessarily the same wells.
+As denoted in - 752 Table 3.3.4-1 and Table 3.3.4-2, there are no wells with exceedances of the nitrate MT, and - 753 three wells with exceedances of the TDS MT.
+For example, an MTs for nitrate and TDS are zero 754 and three wells respectively, and an Undesirable Result would occur if one well showed a - 755 nitrate exceedance, or if four wells showed a TDS exceedance. - 756 An average of water guality samples will be used for wells that are measured more than once a - year.
+As MTs are currently based on only existing wells, the water quality monitoring network 757 - will be reassessed every five years to identify any new wells that should be added to the 758 - 759 network.
+If future water quality data collected from the network results in exceedances of MCLs - 760 and SMCLs of additional constituents.
+MTs and MOs will be developed for these additional

-As described in Section 3.4.1.3, RMPs for inclusion in the groundwater quality monitoring network are not currently finalized for this GSP due to data gaps in well construction information, and inadequate spatial coverage.
+As described in Section 3.4.1.3, the groundwater quality monitoring network is not currently finalized for this GSP due to data gaps in well construction information, and inadequate spatial coverage.
 However, an initial analysis of water quality data for the proposed network was conducted to establish the interim MTs and MOs that will be updated once the data gaps are filled and a more complete assessment of this monitoring network can be established.

-3.3.4.5.1 Triggers
+767 3.3.4.5.1 Triggers